Health Information

 • For prescription medication we must have the KDHE Authorization for Dispensing Medication form filled out and the medication must be in the original container with the pharmacy label.

 • For over the counter medication we must have an KDHE Authorization for Dispensing Medication form filled out.
-Over the Counter medication has to be supplied by guardian.
+Over the Counter medication has to be supplied by guardian in the original container.

 • Authorization for Dispensing Medication is for either short term or long term use; whichever is applicable to your child's situation.